BrandonBentley/relay/README.md

 ```

 ## Build
-The included Makefile has ever command need to run and test the relay server.
+The included Makefile has every command needed to run and test the relay server.
 ##### Build and Run Relay
 ```bash
 make